-and industry associations to help facilitate or expedite changes that may be required to support longer-term CFAS Strategic Directions.
+approach wherein the City works with partners and stakeholders to influence decisionmakers, utilities, other local governments, and industry associations to help facilitate or expedite changes that may be required to support longer-term CFAS Strategic Directions.
 Actively participating and partnering with external groups engaged in advocacy will help advance common interests.
 A number of these groups have been actively engaged in the development of CFAS to-date and will play a role in implementing key aspects moving forward.
 A specific CFAS Action envisions Surrey encouraging the Province to organize a coastal flooding and sea level rise risk management workshop with a focus on the real estate considerations of CFAS Strategic Directions.
 At the national level, Surrey should advocate for the National Building Code to include flood tolerant provisions for building construction in floodplains.

-FIGURE 28: Education, Communications, and Advocacy
+FIGURE 33: Education, Communications, and Advocacy